CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Neighbor-Discovery-ND.md

 ### DNS Search Lists

-To configure DNS search lists (DNSSL), you need to specify the domain suffix you want to advertise.
+To configure DNS search lists (DNSSL), you must specify the domain suffix you want to advertise.

 An optional parameter lets you set the maximum amount of time you want to use the domain suffix for domain name resolution.
 You can set a value between 0 and 4294967295 seconds or use the keyword `infinte` to set the time to never expire.
-A value of 0 tells the host not to use the DNSSL.
+If you set the value to 0, the host does not use the DNSSL.

 The following example command sets the domain suffix to `accounting.nvidia.com` and the maximum amount of time you want to use the domain suffix to `infinite`: